MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 |Type|Description|
 |-|-
 [AdBuilderSpace](./AdBuilderSpace.md)|An object that contains methods for getting ad builders.
-For example, if you want to build an expanded text ad, you'd call the object's `expandedTextAdBuilder` method to get the [ExpandedTextAdBuilder](ExpandedTextAdBuilder.md) object.
+For example, to build an expanded text ad, call the object's `expandedTextAdBuilder` method to get the [ExpandedTextAdBuilder](ExpandedTextAdBuilder.md) object.

 ## <a name="newkeywordbuilder"></a>newKeywordBuilder
-Gets a [builder](../concepts/builders.md) that you use to add a keyword to this ad group.
+Gets a [builder](../concepts/builders.md) used to add a keyword to this ad group.

 ### Returns
 |Type|Description|
 |-|-
-[KeywordBuilder](KeywordBuilder.md)|The builder that you use to add a keyword to this ad group.
+[KeywordBuilder](KeywordBuilder.md)|The builder used to add a keyword to this ad group.

 ## <a name="pause"></a>pause